2021 WNBA Playoffs: Full schedule, bracket, results, and how to watch

 - Chicago Sky

-Here’s a look at the WNBA playoff bracket ahead of this weekend’s games:
+Here’s a look at the WNBA playoff bracket, updated with the semifinal round games:

 |Thursday, September 23